JYOTHY-DAS/Tour-de-France-analysis-Alteryx/README.md

 - Extracted hours, minutes, and seconds using Regex.
 - Calculated actual finishing times in seconds.
 - Identified winner times and computed margins.
-- Joined datasets on Tour_ID for unified analysis.
+- Joined datasets on Year and Tour_ID for unified analysis.
 - Sorted riders by performance.

 ## 📁 Project Structure